PriyanshuLathi/Real-Time-Multimodal-Emotion-Age-and-Gender-Predictor/README.md

 The **Real-Time Multi-Model Emotion and Age Predictor** is a Flask-based web application designed to perform three core functionalities:

-1. Detect facial emotions (e.g., happy, sad, angry) from live webcam feed.
+1. Detect facial emotions (e.g., happy, sad, angry) from a live webcam feed.
 2. Recognize emotions from speech inputs.
 3. Predict a person's age and gender using facial images.